 If you or your spouse, civil partner or cohabitant take up employment or get income or capital from any other source, it may reduce your payment.

 If you or your spouse, civil partner or cohabitant save a portion of your State Pension (Non-Contributory) each week, these savings will be taken into account as means.
-It is important to notify the Department of Social Protection of these savings to avoid an overpayment and subsequent claw-back.
+It is important to notify the Department of Social Protection of these savings to avoid an overpayment.

 A change in your circumstances may mean you no longer qualify for a social welfare payment.
 For example, you are not entitled to Widow's, Widower's or Surviving Civil Partner's Pension if you remarry or enter into a new civil partnership or cohabit with someone else.